 I bring this up because for Christmas I got one of those male grooming appliances.
 It’s kind of like an electric razor, only smaller.
 It’s designed so men can keep themselves at their metrosexual sleekest.
 It can be used to trim moustaches, beards, sideburns, etc., (none of which I have).
 The instructions state it can also be used to manage the man forest.
 Well, now …

 One thing the instructions do not tell you is that, used incorrectly (and FYI, this is painfully easy to do) it is also capable of removing several layers of skin.
 Skin that is very delicate, very sensitive and very rich with blood vessels.
 And you know how, when you cut your finger, your first reaction is to stick the wounded appendage in your mouth?
 Not an option here.
 And not only is that not going to work, just trying will very likely add back strain to your litany of embarrassing injuries.
 “Well, doc, you’re not gonna believe this …”

-Normally, I would not dream of using such an appliance.
-It gives off too much a George Michael kind of vibe.
-But if English footballer and unassailably hetero stud David Beckham can go on record as having the smoothest Adidas in the Premiere League, then who am I to quibble?
+Normally, I would not dream of using such an appliance; it gives off too much of a George Michael kind of vibe.
+But if English footballer and unassailably hetero stud David Beckham can go on record as having the smoothest Adidas in the Premier League, then who am I to quibble?
 Frighteningly, I came closer to resembling Lance Armstrong than I did Mr. Posh Spice.